Editor’s Note: We’re digging into our ample archives to find some great articles you might have missed over the years. This one comes from 2014.

 No. 1: “Do you like how it vibrates?”

 No. 2: “Please swallow!” and “Don’t spit!
 Swallow!”

-The first time I said this I literally cringed until I caught my wife’s eye and saw her trying so hard not to laugh.
+The first time I said this (while trying to get my daughter to eat dinner) I literally cringed until I caught my wife’s eye and saw her trying so hard not to laugh.
 Then I just laughed along and went with it.

 No. 3: “The girl was so wet, she was dripping.”

 Ah, those fluctuating pre-air conditioner spring days when you put your kid down for a nap and discover her all sweaty and disgusting because her room was about 80 degrees.

 No. 4: “You need to suck harder.”

 Teaching my daughter how to use a straw.
 My wife beat me to “That’s what he said!”

 No. 5: “She’s so cute, I just want to eat her.”

 Can’t remember when or why I said it, but does it matter?
 When those words come out of your mouth, translate into adult connotations, and you realize you’re talking about your daughter? :: shiver ::